-Table 3 - Sampling and Recording Controls
+Figure 11 - Sampling and Recording Controls

 There are several data monitoring views available depending on what measurements are desired for monitoring and recording.
 Each view corresponds to one of the main categories in the Device Settings window.
-For example, the 3DM - GQ4 - 45 TM includes Sensor Data Monitoring for the IMU/AHRS measurements, GNSS Monitoring for the GNSS metrics, and EF Monitoring for the Estimation Filter outputs (Figure 12 - Data Streaming).
-During viewing and recording only the outputs that are selected in the Message Format tab of the Device Settings menu are displayed and recorded (see Sensor Settings on page 17).
+For example, the 3DM-GX5-45 includes Sensor Data Monitoring for the IMU/AHRS measurements, GNSS Monitoring for the GNSS metrics, and EF Monitoring for the Estimation Filter outputs (Figure 12 - Data Streaming).
+During viewing and recording only the outputs that are selected in the Message Format tab of the Device Settings menu are displayed and recorded (see Sensor Settings on page 16).

-Data streaming must be started before data can be recorded, however it is not necessary to view it in a data monitoring window.
+Data streaming must be started in order for data to be recorded, however it is not necessary to view it in a data monitoring window.
 Data monitoring is used primarily to confirm the system is operating correctly or to view the outputs in near real time.
 If sensor setup has already been confirmed, streaming and recording can be initiated from the main window.

 Figure 12 - Data Streaming is an example of Sensor Data Monitoring, which displays the selected IMU/AHRS measurements.
 In data monitoring windows, no data will be displayed until data streaming is started, and no data will be recorded (even if it is being viewed) until data recording is initiated (armed).
-In the example below, the y- axis of the graph indicates data points, the x-axis is the measurement units, and there is a tab for each measurement.
+In the example below, the y-axis of the graph indicates data points, the x-axis is the measurement units, and there is a tab for each measurement.

-- 1. Right-click on the device in the main window and select Sensor Data Monitoring. - 2.
-Press the Start Streaming icon to start sampling.
+- 1. Right-click on the device in the MIP Monitor software main window, and select Sensor Data Monitoring. - 2.
+Press the blue Start Streaming icon to start sampling.